Potatoes are one of the best foods in the world!

 Try to plan for enough room as possible for your potatoes!
 If you can space your spuds about 10 – 16 inches apart, that’s perfect.

-If you cramp your potatoes, your spuds won’t have enough room to develop to their best potential when they’re 6-10 inches deep and competing for soil room, oxygen, and nutrients.
+If you cramp your potatoes, your spuds won’t have enough room to develop to their best potential.
+Doubly so when they’re 6-10 inches deep and competing for soil room, oxygen, and nutrients!

 When planting, make sure that the eye of the potato points upward and toward the sun!